The Oktoberfest runs from Sept 16th – October 3rd 2017

 Avoid the weekends.

-Especially Saturdays.
+Especially avoid Saturdays.
 Especially the Saturday on the second weekend, when FC Bayern has a home match.
 Do yourself a favour and go on a weekday.
 Even on a Tuesday afternoon, it’s still the biggest party on earth.
-It’s easier to find accommodation, you”ll have to line up less than an hour for the rollercoasters, you’ll get inside the tents without lining up for hours and a free spot at a table will be much easier to find as well.
+It’s easier to find accommodation.
+You”ll have to line up less than an hour for the rollercoasters, you’ll get inside the tents without lining up for hours and a free spot at a table will be much easier to find as well.

 Don’t try to reserve a table